-Chlorination has been proven to be very effective against bacteria and viruses.
+Chlorine is considered a powerful pesticide and we will focus upon chlorine utilization as a disinfectant.
+Chlorination has been proven to be an effective against bacteria and viruses.
 However, it cannot disinfect all waterborne pathogens.
 Certain pathogens, namely protozoan cysts, are resistant to the effects of chlorine.
-This course will focus upon gaseous and liquid form of chlorine (Cl2) which is a water additive used by municipal water systems to control microbes.
-It is relatively inexpensive and has the lowest production and operating costs and longest history for large continuous disinfection operations.
-Chlorine is a powerful oxidant.
+Chlorine is also powerful oxidant.